-ETL software (extract, transform, and load software) is a way of moving and storing data from one source to another.
-One of the most prominent business intelligence (BI) tools and data warehousing solutions, ETL software focuses on loading and sanitizing data from different sources through three primary functions:
+ETL tools (extract, transform, and load software) provide a way of moving and storing data from one source to another.
+One of the most prominent business intelligence (BI) tools and data warehousing software, ETL solutions focus on loading and sanitizing data from different sources through three primary functions:

 ETL tools have many valuable automation features for helping businesses extract, transform and load data faster than ever before.
 Automate your data management by implementing an ETL software at your business.

 Note: ETL solutions are sometimes referred to interchangeable as ELT.
 This type of software is incredibly similar, though it changes the order of extract, transform, and load to extract, load, and transform.